jonahbruckner/silentgpt-packs/src/content/blog/q_fastapi_0102_d2_what-is-a-robust-production-safe-pattern-for-managing-sqlmod.md

 id: q_fastapi_0102_d2
 draft_id: q_fastapi_0102_d2
 topic: fastapi
-title: What is a robust, production-safe pattern for managing SQLModel or SQLAlchemy sessions in FastAPI using dependency injection, and how can I avoid session leaks, 'event loop is closed' errors and connection exhaustion
+title: "A robust, production-safe pattern for managing SQLModel or SQLAlchemy s…"
 slug: what-is-a-robust-production-safe-pattern-for-managing-sqlmodel-or-sqlalchemy-sessions-in-fastapi-using-dependency-injection-and-how-can-i-avoid-session-leaks-event-loop-is-closed-errors-and-connection-exhaustion
 level: intermediate
 published_at: 2025-12-18
 ---
 # What is a robust, production-safe pattern for managing SQLModel or SQLAlchemy sessions in FastAPI using dependency injection, and how can I avoid session leaks, 'event loop is closed' errors and connection exhaustion

 **Managing SQLModel or SQLAlchemy Sessions in FastAPI using Dependency Injection**